Backbase/golden-sample-app/docs/demo-playbooks/JIRA-001-playbook.md

 - Task with selected ADRs: @docs/specs/JIRA-001/task.md

 Check architecture compliance:
-1. Does implementation follow the approved plan structure?
+1. Does implementation follow the approved design structure (§2)?
-2. Are all selected ADR requirements met? (check each ADR from Step 1.1)
+2. Are all selected ADR requirements met? (check each ADR from §1)
+3. Were ALL file changes from §4 implemented correctly?
-3. Layer violations?
+4. Layer violations?
 (Components importing HttpClient directly?)
-4. Classes with >10 public methods?
-5. Edge cases from solution-design.md section 5 handled?
+5. Edge cases from §5 handled?

 For any violations found:
 [BLOCKER|WARNING]: description